 As you may have noticed I do love fish, but sometimes I get stuck with the same one over and over.
 Opening up my repertoire a bit and adding swordfish.

-For Christmas my son give me the latest Ina Garten cookbook.
-I love her easy cooking style, and all of her recipes are always a success.
 Swordfish has never been one of my favorite fish.
 I always found it too dry and therefore always stayed away from it.
 Well, the following recipe made me change my mind.
-The swordfish marinated with the sauce made the fish so tender, out of this world.

 Preheat oven to 500 degrees.
 Line a sheet pan with aluminum foil.

 Place the swordfish steaks on the pan and sprinkle both sides with salt and pepper.
-Save one third of the sauce to serve with the cooked fish.
-Spread the fish one side and all sides with half of the remaining sauce, turn and spread the remaining sauce on the second side.
+Save one-third of the sauce to serve with the cooked fish.
+Spread the fish on one side and all sides with half of the remaining sauce, turn and spread the remaining sauce on the second side.
 Sprinkle with the scallions and allow to stand for 5 to 10 minutes.

 Roast the fish for 10 to 12 minutes, or until the center is just barely cooked.
-Cover the fish with aluminum foil and allow to rest on the pan for 10 minutes.
+Cover the swordfish with aluminum foil and allow to rest on the pan for 10 minutes.

 Meanwhile, heat the oil in a small sauté pan until very hot, add the capers and cook for 30 to 60 seconds, until they start to pop and are a little crisp.
-Serve the swordfish hot with the lemon wedges, frizzled capers and the reserved Caesar sauce.
+Serve the swordfish hot with lemon wedges, frizzled capers, and the reserved Caesar sauce.